Dharm-Singh-45/Netflix-chatpgpt/README.md

 1. Create a Firebase project
 2. Enable Email/Password authentication
 3. Update the Firebase config in `src/utils/firebase.js`

+### TMDB API Configuration
+The app uses TMDB API for movie data:
+1. Get an API key from [TMDB](https://www.themoviedb.org/settings/api)
+2. Update the API key in `src/utils/constant.ts`
+3. The current setup uses a demo key for development

 ### Environment Variables
 Create a `.env` file in the root directory for any environment-specific variables.